mariorenanofc/Home-page-spiderman-main/README.md

 # spider-man-II

-In Spiderman II, you will come across a web with a video background without sound, just like page 1, but the movie description content, year of release, director and background images page will be different.
-Well, we're talking about the second movie where actor Tom Holland is the one who steals the show in the second movie.
-Even interactive content such as trailer, and linkable images with video are filled with Spider Man II content.
+In Spider-Man II, you will come across the web with a muted video background, just like on page 1, but the content of the movie description, year of release, director, and background image page will be different.
+Well, we're talking about the second movie where actor Tobey Maguire is impressed with new second movie villains.
+Even interactive content like trailer and linkable footage with video are filled with content and small scenes from the Spider-Man II movie.

 # spider-man-III

-e
-e
-e
-e
-e
-e
-e
-e
-e
+In Spiderman III, you will find a web with a muted video background, just like page 1 and 2, but the content of the movie description, year of release and the background image page will be different.
+Well, we're talking about the third film where actor Tobey Maguire faces new challenges.
+Even interactive content like trailer and linkable video footage is filled with content and scenes from the Spider-Man III movie.

 # Considerations

-c
-s
-a
-s
-c
-a
-s
-d
-a

 # Conclusion

-b
-v
-c
-s
-a
-a